hiroaki/leaflet-partially-editable-polyline/README.md

 ## Elevation and `LatLng.alt`

 The library does not manage elevation.

-If a `LatLng` contains an `alt` value, the library carries that value when creating its internal and event-side `LatLng` objects, but it does not calculate, interpolate, or otherwise manage elevation.

-Applications that require elevation-aware editing are responsible for updating elevation values as appropriate.
+The geometry held by the library is an editing copy that contains latitude and longitude only: `alt` values passed to the constructor or to `setLatLngs()` are discarded, and `getLatLngs()` and the `latlng` / `previousLatLng` values in events never contain `alt`.

+Applications should keep elevation and other point data themselves and update it using the `index` in editing events.

 ## Interaction

-Existing vertex markers are draggable.
+Existing point markers are draggable.
+While a marker is being dragged, the other editor markers are hidden and dashed helper lines to the adjacent points are shown; the polyline itself is updated when the drag ends.

-Midpoint markers between editable vertices can be dragged to insert a new vertex.
+Midpoint markers between editable points can be dragged to insert a new point.

-Existing vertices can be deleted through the Leaflet `contextmenu` interaction.
-This supports the standard desktop right-click interaction and Leaflet's corresponding long-press behavior on touch devices.
+Existing points can be deleted through Leaflet's `contextmenu` interaction, such as the standard desktop right-click interaction.
+The `contextmenu` interaction on a midpoint marker does nothing.

 The library does not define application-level map interaction.
-For example, an application may use a map click to end editing.
+For example, an application may use a polyline click to start editing and a map click to end editing.

 Polyline and editor marker pointer events are configured so that their interaction does not unintentionally bubble into the map's general pointer handling.

 ## Data Model

-The library operates on a flat sequence of Leaflet `LatLng` objects:
+The library operates on a single flat sequence of Leaflet `LatLng` objects:

 ```js
 [